Lloyd Harris (Canadian politician)

 Lloyd Harris (March 14, 1867 – September 27, 1925) was a businessman and politician in Ontario, Canada.
 He represented Brantford in the House of Commons of Canada from 1908 to 1911 as a Liberal.

-He was born in Beamsville, Ontario, the son of John Harris and Alice Jane Tufford, and was educated in Brantford and Woodstock.
+Harris was born in Beamsville, Ontario, the son of John Harris and Alice Jane Tufford, and was educated in Brantford and Woodstock.
 He joined A. Harris, Son & Co.
-Ltd., a firm established by his grandfather Alanson Harris which manufactured farm equipment and later became part of Massey-Harris.
-He was president of a number of companies, including the Canada Glue Company, the Brantford Screw Company and the Harris Trust Company.
+Ltd., a firm established by his grandfather, Alanson Harris, which manufactured farm equipment and later became part of Massey-Harris.
+He was president of a number of companies, including the Canada Glue Company, the Brantford Screw Company, and the Harris Trust Company.

 Harris served on the town council for Brantford from 1905 to 1906.